List of awards and nominations received by Zendaya

-Zendaya is an American actress and singer who has received various accolades throughout her career, including two Primetime Emmy Awards, a Critics' Choice Television Award, a Golden Globe Award, a Satellite Award, and a Saturn Award, as well as earning nominations for an AACTA Award, a Critics' Choice Movie Award, and a Screen Actors Guild Award.
+Zendaya is an American actress and singer who has received various accolades throughout her career, including two Primetime Emmy Awards, a Critics' Choice Award, a Golden Globe Award, a Satellite Award, and a Saturn Award, as well as earning nominations for an AACTA Award and a SAG-AFTRA's Actor Award.

 From 2010 to 2013, Zendaya starred alongside Bella Thorne in the Disney Channel sitcom Shake It Up.
 For her performance as Rocky Blue and her work on the show's soundtrack, she was nominated for two NAACP Image Awards, one Radio Disney Music Award and three Young Artist Awards.
 She played the titular character in the sitcom K.C.
 Undercover (2015–2018), which won her three Kids' Choice Awards for Favorite Female TV Star.

 Her film roles include a supporting part as a trapeze artist in the musical drama The Greatest Showman (2017), for which she won various Kids' Choice Awards and Teen Choice Awards, and the leading role in the romantic-drama Malcolm & Marie (2021), which she also produced and earned her a nomination for the Critics' Choice Movie Award for Best Actress.
 Zendaya has portrayed MJ in the Marvel Cinematic Universe starting from the 2017 film Spider-Man: Homecoming, and won the Saturn Award for Best Supporting Actress for its sequel Far from Home (2019).
-She produced and starred in the Luca Guadagnino film Challengers (2024), for which she was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.
+She produced and starred in the Luca Guadagnino-directed sports comedy film Challengers (2024), for which she was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.

-Since 2019, Zendaya has executively produced and starred in the HBO teen drama series Euphoria as main character Rue Bennett, for which she won two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+From 2019 to 2026, Zendaya has executively produced and starred in the HBO teen drama series Euphoria as main character Rue Bennett, for which she won two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
 At age 24, she is the youngest winner of the Drama Lead Actress category in history and also the second African American to win the award, following Viola Davis.
 She received four nominations at the 74th Primetime Emmy Awards, including Outstanding Drama Series, making her the youngest producer nominee ever at the Emmy Awards.
-For this role, she has also won the Golden Globe Award for Best Actress in a Television Series – Drama along with a BET Award, three Black Reel Awards, a Critics' Choice Television Award, and a Satellite Award, while she has been nominated for a Screen Actors Guild Award.
+For this role, she has also won the Golden Globe Award for Best Actress in a Television Series – Drama along with a BET Award, three Black Reel Awards, a Critics' Choice Award, and a Satellite Award, while she has been nominated for an Actor Award.

 Major associations

+Actor Awards

+The Actor Awards are organized by the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA).
+First awarded in 1995, the awards aim to recognize excellent achievements in film and television.